RobZyg/Assessment-Task-3/index.md

 The majority of apps that are aimed to stop distracted driving are targeted towards the parents of teenagers who are looking to protect their child from injury.
 As such, they market themselves to a smaller demographic, and the features offered are not beneficial to the average driver.
 Such apps include Canary, an app that while preventing phone use while driving, also notifies the parent if the child exceeds a speed limit, or ventures off an established route.
 While perhaps useful for specific situations, Canary acts more as a surveillance tracker than a preventative app designed to reduce road accidents.

 Another key difference with ClearDrive, is that it is based around and will be marketed towards Australian users and devices.
 Many of our competitor apps were built and distributed for US or overseas use, such as CellControl, TextArrest, DriveScribe and Live2Txt.
 As such, many of these applications are hard to access, download or use overseas to their native country.

 Perhaps our main competing technology, is Perth based company TextStopper, which uses US adapted technology and markets it to Australian companies.
 TextStopper comes as an identification device and phone based app, that can be attached to each car to hide all notifications bar outgoing hands free calls.
 According to a 2018 RACV report, TextStopper is being used currently by Red Bull and Coca Cola cars to prevent accidents caused by distracted driving.

 While TextStopper has an established product and user base, ClearDrive when developed will have several important advantages.
 For installation, TextStopper must be manually installed in each car, and cannot be simply downloaded like ClearDrive.
 Additionally, TextStopper must be bought and picked up from one of the company’s offices, based only in the ACT.
 ClearDrive will also be free for download and use for all users, while TextDrive costs an advertised price of $249 for each purchase.

 Because of its price and accessibility, it is clear that TextStopper is marketed towards larger companies and businesses.
 Whereas ClearDrive will be developed for use of all Australian drivers, and free to download.

 ## 6.Roles

 ### Product and marketing manager – Tim
-As Product manager, Tim will work to develop and oversee the growth of Clear Drive itself.
+As Product manager, Tim will work to develop and oversee the growth of ClearDrive itself.
 This will include working closely with the lead designer and engineer in the apps creation, as well as conducting market research, app testing, and identifying how our product will thrive on the market.
 Within the role of marketing manager, Tim will also be in charge of all marketing and all marketing activities, these include sales, customer support and our planned advertising campaigns.
 Tim will also represent the company to shareholders and investors in internal or external meetings.

 ### Lead Designer and engineer – Robert

-Rob’s role as Lead Designer and engineer will include the actual development of the app itself.
-Working closely with the Product manager, Rob will take the planned ideas and turn them into a marketable product.
-His role will include him writing code, utilising the listed platforms and bringing together both the front end and back end pieces to ensure Clear Drive functions properly, and looks good.
+Robert’s role as Lead Designer and engineer will include the actual development of the app itself.
+Working closely with the Product manager, Robert will take the planned ideas and turn them into a marketable product.
+His role will include him writing code, utilising the listed platforms and bringing together both the front end and back end pieces to ensure ClearDrive functions properly, and looks good.

 ### Lead Accountant and project coordinator – Genevieve

-Our lead accountant Gen, will be responsible for drawing up and managing our budgetary needs.
+Our lead accountant Genevieve, will be responsible for drawing up and managing our budgetary needs.
 She will ensure each part of the project is within our monetary capacity, and manage each person and departments financial needs.
-As project coordinator, Gen will also be in charge of hosting daily catch ups and weekly team meetings, where each team member will discuss their progress and plans.
-Gen will oversee and coordinate such events, and help direct resources to each team as needed from others.
+As project coordinator, Genevieve will also be in charge of hosting daily catch ups and weekly team meetings, where each team member will discuss their progress and plans.
+Genevieve will oversee and coordinate such events, and help direct resources to each team as needed from others.

 ### External IT Specialist - Sebastian

-As our external IT specialist, Sebastian will ensure that when Clear Drive is hosted on other platforms such as the App Store, it is well within Apples Guidelines and there will be no problems.
+As our external IT specialist, Sebastian will ensure that when ClearDrive is hosted on other platforms such as the App Store, it is well within Apples Guidelines and there will be no problems.
 He will oversee step three, which involves working to disseminate the app across multiple platforms.
-By researching and planning out how this is done, he will ensure Clear Drive faces no issues being uploaded to public platforms to be downloaded.
+By researching and planning out how this is done, he will ensure ClearDrive faces no issues being uploaded to public platforms to be downloaded.

 ## 7.Scope and limits

-At this stage it is expected that the design of the App will occur over five stages.
-Using the Agile software development approach to develop the App and feedback received at each of the proposed stages will determine the appropriate changes will determine the priority of the next stages.
+At this stage it is expected that the design of ClearDrive will occur over five stages.
+Using the Agile software development approach to develop ClearDrive and feedback received at each of the proposed stages will determine the appropriate changes will determine the priority of the next stages.
 Agile allows the development of the software to go through adaptive planning, evolutionary development, early delivery, and continual improvement, and it encourages rapid and flexible response to change.
 Further stages and features can be added to the Apps as updates.
 The minimum viable product is the first stage and is an app with just enough features to satisfy early customers and provide feedback for future product development.
 The stages are:

-  1. Focusing on an App on one platform, being Apple’s iOS and having a simple App that can turn off all phone notifications in one touch which will need to be activated by the App user before they commence driving.
-The App user can also create a simple message reply that can be automatically set to respond to messages.
+  1. Focusing ClearDrive on one platform, being Apple’s iOS and having a simple App that can turn off all phone notifications in one touch which will need to be activated by a ClearDrive user before they commence driving.
+The ClearDrive user can also create a simple message reply that can be automatically set to respond to messages.
 For example, the automatic message reply can state, ‘I am currently driving and will get back to you shortly’.
-The App user can readily reactivate the notifications with two number PIN.
+The ClearDrive user can readily reactivate the notifications with two number PIN.
 Two numbers were selected as it is less likely (compared to one touch activation) to accidently turn on and distract the driver and is quick and easy to turn back on.
 The benefits of this are that the user can deactivate all notifications in one touch rather than going to settings and they can quickly reactivate the notifications at the end of the journey.
 They can also easily set up an automatic message reply for when notifications are turned off.

-  2. Still on the iOS platform, the App will add GPS functionality where the App user can set the App to automatically turn off notifications and enable automatic messaging replies once the speed is detected to go over 30km/h.
-The App will turn on notifications and turn off automatic messages once a speed of less than 10km/h is sustained for more than five consecutive minutes.
-This prevents the App from activating whilst stationary in lights or traffic and 10km/h is considered higher than normal walking pace so will mimic a person walking away from their parked car.
+  2. Still on the iOS platform, ClearDrive will add GPS functionality where the ClearDrive user can set the App to automatically turn off notifications and enable automatic messaging replies once the speed is detected to go over 30km/h.
+ClearDrive will turn on notifications and turn off automatic messages once a speed of less than 10km/h is sustained for more than five consecutive minutes.
+This prevents ClearDrive from activating whilst stationary in lights or traffic and 10km/h is considered higher than normal walking pace so will mimic a person walking away from their parked car.

-  3. The third stage is still on the iOS platform, the App will also add maps so that it can differentiate between a person in a car and a person using public transport.
-Where the App detects that the device is travelling along a public transport corridor it will automatically disengage and allow notifications through.
+  3. The third stage is still on the iOS platform, ClearDrive will also add maps so that it can differentiate between a person in a car and a person using public transport.
+Where ClearDrive detects that the device is travelling along a public transport corridor it will automatically disengage and allow notifications through.
 It is proposed that it will do this by detecting if the device is travelling along a train line or following a bus or tram line for more than four kilometres.
-Alternatively, as stated in the first stage the App user can override the App and turn on notifications by simply entering the two number PIN.
+Alternatively, as stated in the first stage ClearDrive user can override ClearDrive and turn on notifications by simply entering the two number PIN.

-  4. The fourth stage is still on the iOS platform and the App will use Bluetooth to communicate with the vehicle and know which device to turn off the notifications as it is likely (but not always which is why the above stages have been proposed) to be the driver’s device which is the reason that we want to limit distractions.
+  4. The fourth stage is still on the iOS platform and ClearDrive will use Bluetooth to communicate with the vehicle and know which device to turn off the notifications as it is likely (but not always which is why the above stages have been proposed) to be the driver’s device which is the reason that we want to limit distractions.
 The App requires the App user to set up their vehicle’s Bluetooth system through it on initial pairing.
-The App can then be set up to vary the level of notifications that come through the vehicle’s Bluetooth system for example all messaging notifications can be blocked but calls can be let through.
-Also, once the device is paired to vehicle it will activate the App and deactivate it once the Bluetooth signal is turned off by the vehicle turning off.
+ClearDrive can then be set up to vary the level of notifications that come through the vehicle’s Bluetooth system for example all messaging notifications can be blocked but calls can be let through.
+Also, once the device is paired to vehicle it will activate ClearDrive and deactivate it once the Bluetooth signal is turned off by the vehicle turning off.

-  5. The fifth stage, is to implement the App on the Android platform.
+  5. The fifth stage, is to implement ClearDrive on the Android platform.
 This proposed to be done by incorporating each of the four stages above or any other stage identified and implemented by the Agile process during the development of the iOS App.
 The preference is to start on the Android platform as the second largest market share in Australia after iOS.

 ## 8.Tools and technologies